The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

   * Standard Step → 2 Steps → (hard clip potion) → Standard Finish (Flourish) → Saber Dance → use your Proc GCDs and Standard Step when it comes up

 This will desync Flourish from Technical Step / Devilment for the majority of the last phase, which may end up gaining you a usage of Flourish at the end of the fight.
-If delaying your Technical Step and Devilment, a good time to use it would be after the Ordained Motion/Stillness and forced march mechanics have finished.
-Even though this is significantly outside of your potion window, you will be able to use Technical Step / Devilment off cooldown for the remainder of the fight with the 3rd usage in Perfect Alexander realigning with the potion.
-Coordinate with the other members of your raid group to keep 2 minute raid buffs aligned.
+If delaying your Technical Step and Devilment, a good time to use it would be after the Ordained Motion/Stillness and Forced March mechanics have finished.
+Even though this is significantly outside of your potion window, you will be able to use Technical Step / Devilment off cooldown for the remainder of the fight with the third usage in Perfect Alexander realigning with the potion.
+Coordinate with the other members of your raid group to keep two minute raid buffs aligned.

 Shield Samba can be used for Optical Sight damage (since there is no other good time to use it before the Irresistible Grace at the end of the fight).